nahiyan/cryptanalysis/README.md

 are gradually extracted into standalone tools.
 The experimental Rust runner is under `runners/rust-driver`.

+The Rust encoder implementations share only the low-level SAT formula and embedded Espresso tables in `encoders/nejati-common`.
+Attack construction and command-line behavior remain in their standalone encoder directories.

 # Prerequisities

 To use the cryptanalysis tool, the following executables may be required (depending on your use-case):